(Last Update: 04/22/2025)

 - REGULARLY OPEN WINDOWS: A few minutes daily can introduce fresh air and help circulate indoor air.

-- CEILING OR STANDALONE FANS can improve air circulation, ensuring uniform temperature and reduced moisture.
+- CEILING OR STANDALONE FANS can improve air circulation.

 - POSITION FURNITURE THOUGHTFULLY: Ensure large furniture pieces aren't obstructing vents or air paths.